simonsobs/map_based_simulations/202208_galactic_foregrounds/PLAN.md

 ## Output files

-FITS files, full sky, Equatorial, `uK_CMB`, always IQU, even if component is I only to avoid broadcasting mistakes, single precision (float32)
+FITS files, full sky, Equatorial, `uK_CMB`, always IQU, even if component is I only to avoid broadcasting mistakes, single precision (float32), for HEALPix RING ordering.
 [Add more metadata to FITS headers](https://github.com/simonsobs/map_based_simulations/issues/38)

 1 map saved in FITS format for each: